numpi/markov-measures/README.md

-# markov-measures
+# Computing performability measures by matrix functions

-Companion experiments to the paper "Performability measures are matrix function: how to compute them efficiently"
+This repository contains the code required to replicate the numerical experiments contained in the paper "Performability measures are matrix function: how to compute them efficiently".